ArchLars/archtutorial/README.md

 # Uncomment: %wheel ALL=(ALL:ALL) ALL
 ```

-## 4.6 Install Desktop Environment and Drivers
+## 4.6 A break before we continue, you are doing well btw

 ### RE:"WHY DID YOU INCLUDE X":
 I have taken the liberty to make some decisions for a few packages you will install, some of them are technically "optional" but
-all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty and pkgstats.
-Here's why I included both of them:
+all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty, plymouth and pkgstats.

+Here's why I included them:

 ### pkgstats